 So you do logic puzzles too?

 Yes!
 I'm decent at the international-friendly stuff, although I have quite a long way to go before my skills catch up to my crossword-solving ability and to the world-class experts.
 In 2005, I did get to join the B-team for the United States at the World Puzzle Championship in Hungary.
 That was a thrill; hopefully someday I'll be good enough to run with the big dogs.
+But I kinda doubt it.
+In the meantime, I'm happy to serve as a test-solver for Thomas Snyder and friends at the excellent Grandmaster Puzzles.

 What about cryptic crosswords?